Insider tips for making the most out of national park adventures

 4. Reservations may be needed

 We heart reservations.
-Many campgrounds and lodges in and around well-known parks are already fully booked.
-Having a reservation guarantees you won’t arrive at a park only to find that you need an entrance reservation, there’s no place to sleep, or a popular trail is closed.
+(Nope, we don’t get in for free.)
+Many campgrounds and lodges in and around well-known parks book quickly during peak seasons.
+Having a reservation guarantees we won’t arrive at a park only to find that we need an entrance reservation, there’s no place to sleep, or a popular trail is closed.

 Have a question?
 Ask a ranger.
 (Yep, we ask other rangers about visiting their parks.)
 We’re always here to help.
 We can answer questions, share park stories (we’re always happy to point you to the nearest restroom), and we can let you know what activities are available.